TommasoBenvenuti/Chemical_equilibrium/README.md

 # Chemical Equilibrium of Glycerol Conformers

-This repository contains Fortran90 codes to calculate the partition function and equilibrium constant between two conformers of glycerol (A and B as shown in image "immagine_conformeri.JPG")), using "ab initio" data, including vibrational frequencies and zero-point energy in the gas phase.
+This repository contains Fortran90 codes to calculate the partition function and equilibrium constant between two conformers of glycerol using "ab initio" data, including vibrational frequencies and zero-point energy in the gas phase.
+(Conformers A and B are shown in image "immagine_conformeri.JPG")
 The data are extracted from the paper:

 ------ J. Phys.
 Chem.
 A 2000, 104, 47, 11220–11222, Riccardo Chelli et al., [DOI: 10.1021/jp002677e](https://doi.org/10.1021/jp002677e) ------